Tonyopt57/Kaggle_Titanic_Analysis/README.md

 - Charting.
 How to select the right visualization plots and charts depending on nature of the data and the solution goals.

+## 5. Conclusion
+The Random Forest and Decision Tree models work best in the evaluation.